cdavernas/Photon/README.md

 #License

 Photon is licensed under the GNU GPL license.
-Refer to <b>docs/license.txt</b> for more information.
+Refer to <a href="https://github.com/Neuroglia/Photon/blob/master/Docs/license.txt">docs/license.txt</a> for more information.

 #Forum